Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Discussion

 In this paper, we have focused on two interesting features of the spectra of sparse random graphs.
 First, we have analyzed how the leading eigenvalue of random graphs depends on the system size, taking into account the sign pattern of matrix entries and the graph topology.
 Second, we have studied how the imaginary part of the leading eigenvalue transitions from zero to a nonzero value as a function of the model parameters in the large system limit.
 These features are specific to sparse network topologies and do not appear in highly connected graphs.

-More specifically, this paper presents a simple, general criterion for predicting the asymptotic behavior of the leading eigenvalue of infinitely large, sparse, random graphs, based on the concept of local sign stability.
-Although examples of the importance of the sign pattern and network topology on the stability of some matrices ensembles have been highlighted previously in specific cases (Refs.~\cite{neri2019spectral,mambuca2022dynamical}), we extend the result by conjecturing that infinitely large graphs that are locally sign stable have a leading eigenvalue with finite real part.
-We also check our conjecture with numerical tests on sparse random graphs with different topologies and sign patterns, and for different types of matrices such as adjacency matrices and Jacobian-like matrices.
+More specifically, this paper presents a simple, general criterion for predicting the asymptotic behavior of the leading eigenvalue of infinitely large, sparse, random graphs, based on the concept of strong local sign stability.
+Although in some previous examples (Refs.~\cite{neri2019spectral,mambuca2022dynamical}) the importance of the sign pattern and network topology on the stability of some matrices was emerging, here we also systematically investigate the validity of the proposed criterion with additional numerical examples on sparse random graphs with different topologies and sign patterns, and for different types of matrices such as adjacency matrices and Jacobian-like matrices.

-Aside the numerical evidence, we can also provide an intuitive explanation for the relation between local sign stability and the finiteness of the real part of the leading eigenvalue within the context of linear, dynamical system defined on a locally sign stable graph.
-When a perturbation is applied to a random node its neighbours react.
-However the finite neighbourhood is, by definition, stable, therefore the perturbation will be damped.
+Aside the numerical evidence, we can also provide an intuitive explanation for the relation between strong local sign stability and the finiteness of the real part of the leading eigenvalue within the context of linear, dynamical system defined on a strongly locally sign stable graph.
+For locally sign stable graphs, when a perturbation is applied to a random node its neighbours react.
+However typically the finite neighbourhood is, by definition, stable, therefore the perturbation will be damped.
 This scenario could, in principle, be overturned by cycles of length $O(\log(N))$ that break sign stability, but since they are long we do not expect their effect to be strong enough to destabilise the system in all cases.
 The situation is different for large, random graphs that are not locally sign stable.
 In such graphs there exist nodes that are not locally stable, and hence perturbations applied to these nodes will always locally grow and destabilize the system.
+In addition, whenever the random graph is locally sign stable but not strongly locally sign stable and short cycles are growing in number with system size, there may exist few nodes that belong to a large number of short cycles and lead again to a local instability.